Can you answer these three questions related to electric utility SCADA?

 – They allow the creation of “virtual” LANs or VLANs to subdivide according to traffic and security needs

-– They allow one to disable individual ports to cut down on inadvertent usage
+– They allow one to disable individual ports to cut down on inadvertent usage - The five basic types of DNP3 data are

 – Binary Input